• Skip to primary navigation

 •a rich and decadent filling made extra flavorful with surprise ingredients

-•homemade whipped cream to seal the deal
+homemade whipped cream or a pumpkin spice whipped cream to seal the deal

 Have you made my homemade pie crust before?
 It gets excellent reviews, and it’s super simple.
-If you’re to intimidated, store-bought is just fine.
+If you’re too intimidated, store-bought is just fine.
 But please please please, try the homemade kind someday!
 There’s just nothing else like it!!
-The recipe makes two crusts, and you can use the second one for the cut-out shapes on the crust.
-This is a totally optional step, but heyyyy, cute leaves!

 You’ll brush the pie crust with an egg wash (and the cut-out pieces too, if you’re using them!) to give it an extra shine and then blind bake it for about 12 minutes.

-What’s blind baking?
 Blind baking is sort of “flash baking” your crust to give it a head start on doneness.
 When a custard-like filling goes into a crust, that crust can get super soggy if it’s not given that head start.

 Use pie weights, dry beans, or my favorite, a pie chain, to prevent the crust from bubbling up with air pockets.
 Don’t worry about the marks the weights leave.
 They won’t matter under all that pumpkin goodness!